nyxiereal/Aliucord-pages/themer/index.md

 GitHub:
 - Create a github account
-- Create a repo for your theme (make sure its public)
+- Create a repo (make sure its public)
 - Click add file and upload the image/gif
-- Once uploaded, click the image/gif name
+- Once uploaded, click its name
 - Hold the image and copy the address
 - Paste the link into Themer